pschou/archive-exploder/README.md

 - Handle symlinks in ISO9660 files
 - Handle non-regular files in tar (hard, sym, character, block, etc...)
 - Add timestamps for internal files
+- When an archive matches multiple, try them one at a time to see which works

 Improvements:
 - Rework EOF handling of individual archives, size vs read error